 Year Group Piece Number and Name Learning Intentions Pupils will be able to' ¥2 Piece 3 Medicine Safety -Understand how medicines work in my body and how important it is to use them safely. -Feel positive about caring for my body and keeping it healthy.
 Y3 Piece 3 What Do I Know About Drugs?
-Tell you my knowledge and attitude towards drugs. -Identify how I feel towards drugs. ¥4 Piece 3 Smoking Understand the facts about smoking and its effects on health, and also some of the reasons some people start to smoke.
+Tell you my knowledge and attitude towards drugs. -Identify how I feel towards drugs.

-Piece 4 Alcohol -Can relate to feelings of shame and guilt and know how to act assertively to resist pressure from myself and others. -Understand the facts about alcohol and its effects on health, particularly the liver, and also some of the reasons some people drink alcohol. -Can relate to feelings of shame and guilt and know how to act assertively to resist pressure from myself and others. Υ5 Piece 1 Smoking Piece 2 Alcohol -Know the health risks of smoking and can tell you how tobacco affects the lungs, liver and heart. -Make an informed decision about whether or not I choose to smoke and know how to resist pressure. -Know some of the risks with misusing alcohol, including anti-social behaviour, and how it affects the liver and heart. -Make an informed decision about whether or not I choose to drink alcohol and know how to resist pressure. ¥6 Piece 2 Drugs Piece 3 Alcohol how to resist pressure. -Know about different types of drugs and their uses and their effects on the body particularly the liver and heart. -Be motivated to find ways to be happy and cope with life's situations without using drugs -Evaluate when alcohol is being used responsibly, anti-socially or being misused. -Tell you how I feel about using alcohol when I am older and my reasons for this.
+¥4 Piece 3 Smoking Understand the facts about smoking and its effects on health, and also some of the reasons some people start to smoke. -Can relate to feelings of shame and guilt and know how to act assertively to resist Piece 4 Alcohol -Understand the facts about alcohol and its effects on health, particularly the liver, and also some of the reasons some people drink alcohol. -Can relate to feelings of shame and guilt and know how to act assertively to resist pressure from myself and others. ¥5 Piece 1 Smoking -Know the health risks of smoking and can tell you how tobacco affects the lungs, liver and heart. -Make an informed decision about whether or not I choose to smoke and know how to resist pressure.
+Piece 2 Alcohol -Know some of the risks with misusing alcohol, including anti-social behaviour, and how it affects the liver and heart. -Make an informed decision about whether or not I choose to drink alcohol and know how to resist pressure.
+Y6 Piece 2 Drugs Piece 3 Alcohol -Know about different types of drugs and their uses and their effects on the body particularly the liver and heart. -Be motivated to find ways to be happy and cope with life's situations without using drugs -Evaluate when alcohol is being used responsibly, anti-socially or being misused. -Tell you how I feel about using alcohol ¥6 Drugs Piece 3 how to resist pressure. -Know about different types of dru their uses and their effects on th particularly the liver and heart. -Be motivated to find ways to be ha cope with life's situations withou drugs -Evaluate when alcohol is being responsibly, anti-socially or being magnetic -